Category: H

 🌎 Coordinates

-As of the 2010 census, Hampstead had a population of approximately 8,523 residents.
-The population density was about 640 people per square mile.
-The racial makeup of the town was predominantly White, with small percentages of African American, Asian, and other races.
-The median age of residents was around 43 years.
+As of the 2010 census, Harmony had a population of 939 people.
+The population density was 23.3 inhabitants per square mile.
+The racial makeup of the town was predominantly white, with a small percentage of other races.
+The median age was 43.8 years, slightly higher than the national average, indicating a somewhat older population.

 🏞️ Nature & Environment